- CHRISTOLOGY – Christ’s message and mission

 authority.
 Jesus worked miracles in His own name while the prophets of the Old

-• From the post-exilic period onwards, Israel expected God to inaugurate His reign with a
+Testament worked miracles in the name of God. - From the post-exilic period onwards, Israel expected God to inaugurate His reign with a

 day of Judgement when all nations would be destroyed and Israel, as the chosen people of